-The safety and efficacy of Rapamune in pediatric patients < 13 years have not been established.
+The safety and efficacy of Rapamune in pediatric patients <13 years have not been established.

-The safety and efficacy of Rapamune Oral Solution and Rapamune Tablets have been established in children ≥ 13 years judged to be at low- to moderate-immunologic risk.
-Use of Rapamune Oral Solution and Rapamune Tablets in this subpopulation of children ≥ 13 years is supported by evidence from adequate and well-controlled trials of Rapamune Oral Solution in adults with additional pharmacokinetic data in pediatric renal transplantation patients [see Clinical Pharmacology (12.3)].
+The safety and efficacy of Rapamune Oral Solution and Rapamune Tablets have been established for prophylaxis of organ rejection in renal transplantation in children \geq 13 years judged to be at low- to moderate-immunologic risk.
+Use of Rapamune Oral Solution and Rapamune Tablets in this subpopulation of children \geq 13 years is supported by evidence from adequate and well-controlled trials of Rapamune Oral Solution in adults with additional pharmacokinetic data in pediatric renal transplantation patients [see Clinical Pharmacology (12.3)].